FrancoSpeziali/db-mongoose-schemas/README.md

     The rest should be of type `String`

-## Assignment 7 - Adding validation to the "UserSchema" schema
+## Task 7 - Adding validation to the "UserSchema" schema

 All values **except** for `telephone` and gender should be `required`